-This Pride Month, we’re celebrating with books that highlight extraordinary LGBTQIA+ voices and amazing LGBT books.
+This Pride Month, we’re celebrating with books that highlight extraordinary LGBTQIA+ stories.
 Funny, heartbreaking, suspenseful, romantic – there’s a little something for everyone on this list, so scroll down on for some of our favorites!
 Plus, don’t forget to enter our sweeps to win a stack!

 That Inevitable Victorian Thing by E.K.
 Johnston

 Set in a near-future world where the British Empire never fell, That Inevitable Victorian Thing is a surprising, romantic, and thought-provoking story of love, duty, and the small moments that can change people and the world.

 I Have Lost My Way by Gayle Forman

 Around the time that Freya loses her voice while recording her debut album, Harun is making plans to run away from everyone he has ever loved, and Nathaniel is arriving in New York City with a backpack, a desperate plan, and nothing left to lose.
 In I Have Lost My Way a fateful accident draws these three strangers together, their secrets start to unravel as they begin to understand that the way out of their own loss might just lie in helping the others out of theirs.

 These Witches Don’t Burn by Isabel Sterling

 These Witches Don’t Burn is a contemporary fantasy featuring a teen witch living in modern-day Salem who discovers that the tension with her ex-girlfriend doesn’t much matter when there’s a Blood Witch on the loose.
 To stop the attacks and score a second date with the new girl in town, she must uncover who’s causing the deadly fires before her coven is destroyed.

 Everything Leads to You by Nina Lacour